sharryy/Laravel-Docker-Boilerplate/README.md

     docker-compose run composer create-project laravel/laravel .

 This will create Laravel project inside `src/` directory.
-Then run `docker-compose up --build -d` to run containers in detach mode.
-This will spin up Nginx and Database containers.
+Then run `docker-compose up --build -d` to spin up Nginx and Database containers.

 Visit `http://localhost:8000` in your browser.